Childbirth: Fetal monitoring

 For external monitoring of the fetus during childbirth, a simple pinard stethoscope or doppler fetal monitor ("doptone") can be used.
 A method of external (noninvasive) fetal monitoring (EFM) during childbirth is cardiotocography (CTG), using a cardiotocograph that consists of two sensors: The heart (cardio) sensor is an ultrasonic sensor, similar to a Doppler fetal monitor, that continuously emits ultrasound and detects motion of the fetal heart by the characteristic of the reflected sound.
-The pressure-sensitive contraction transducer, called a tocodynamometer (toco) has a flat area that is fixated to the skin by a band around the belly.
+The pressure-sensitive contraction transducer, called a tocodynamometer (toco), has a flat area that is fixed to the skin by a band around the belly.
 The pressure required to flatten a section of the wall correlates with the internal pressure, thereby providing an estimate of contraction.

 Monitoring with a cardiotocograph can either be intermittent or continuous.
 The World Health Organization (WHO) advises that for healthy women undergoing spontaneous labour continuous cardiotocography is not recommended for assessment of fetal well-being.
 The WHO states: "In countries and settings where continuous CTG is used defensively to protect against litigation, all stakeholders should be made aware that this practice is not evidence-based and does not improve birth outcomes."

 A mother's water has to break before internal (invasive) monitoring can be used.
 More invasive monitoring can involve a fetal scalp electrode to give an additional measure of fetal heart activity, and/or intrauterine pressure catheter (IUPC).
 It can also involve fetal scalp pH testing.

 Caesarean section

 Caesarean section is the removal of the neonate through a surgical incision in the abdomen, rather than through vaginal birth.
-During the procedure the patient is usually numbed with an epidural or a spinal block, but general anaesthesia can be used as well.
+During the procedure, the patient is usually numbed with an epidural or a spinal block, but general anaesthesia can be used as well.
 A cut is made in the patient's abdomen and then in the uterus to remove the baby.
 Before the 1970s, once a woman delivered one baby via C-section, it was recommended that all of her future babies be delivered by C-section, but that recommendation has changed.
-Unless there is some other indication, mothers can attempt a trial of labour and most are able to have a vaginal birth after C-section (VBAC).
+Unless there is some other indication, mothers can attempt a trial of labour and most can have a vaginal birth after C-section (VBAC).
 Induced births and elective cesarean before 39 weeks can be harmful to the neonate as well as harmful or without benefit to the mother.
 Therefore, many guidelines recommend against non-medically required induced births and elective cesarean before 39 weeks.

-The WHO recommends a C-section rate of between 10 and 15% because C-sections rates higher than 10% are not associated with a decrease in morbidity and mortality.
+The WHO recommends a C-section rate of between 10 and 15% because C-section rates higher than 10% are not associated with a decrease in morbidity and mortality.
 In 2018, a group of medical professionals called the rates of increase around the world "alarming".
 In a Lancet report, C-sections were found to have more than tripled from about 6% of all births to 21%.
-In a statement by the maternal and child health organisation, the March of Dimes, the increase is largely due to an increase of elective C-sections rather than when it is really necessary or indicated.
+In a statement by the maternal and child health organisation, the March of Dimes, the increase is largely due to an increase in elective C-sections rather than when it is really necessary or indicated.